kovach/web2/docs/live.md

 How do we scale up causality analysis to larger programs?

 We want to find a way of contextualizing provenance.
-There should be no unique answer to "why" something happened: any particular answer can take into account the viewpoint of who is asking.
+There should be no unique answer to why something happened: any particular answer can take into account the viewpoint of who is asking.
 When a program is chopped into small rules, we have a multitude of "viewpoints", each defined by some subset of the program's relations.

 For instance, the "naive user" viewpoint considers only primary input/output relations visible.
-They see only the explicit visual actions built into the application, and expect explanations in the grammar of the application.
+They see only the explicit visual actions built into the application, and they expect explanations in the grammar of the application.
 A "programmer" who has a code buffer open might also consider the messages sent by that fragment of code visible.
 They see more, and thus an explanation can be more refined.

-A dynamic system should build its own model of what the user sees and specialize itself.
-The goal is not to obscure details from the user, but rather gradually reveal detail efficiently to help them learn.
+A dynamic system should build its own model of what the user knows and specialize itself.
+The goal is not to obscure details from the user, but rather gradually reveal detail efficiently.
+We want to enable the construction of systems whose users are free to continuously learn about them by localizing explanations at their effects.

 ### Optimization